spiral/docs/docs/en/start/configuration.md

 Each injectable config class in the Spiral Framework contains a [CONFIG constant](https://github.com/spiral/http/blob/master/src/Config/HttpConfig.php#L19) that defines the name of the corresponding config file.
-When the container resolves an injectable config object, it automatically loads all values from the config file and assigns them to the properties of the config object.
+When the container resolves an injectable config object, it automatically loads all values from the config file and assigns them to the `$config` property of the config object.

 > **Note**
 > When a config object loads its associated config file, it automatically merges it with the default settings defined in